blockwatch-cc/tezos-api/content/api.md

 ## Calling the API

-TzStats Data API is read-only, i.e. the only supported HTTP methods are `GET` and `HEAD`.
+TzStats Data API is read-only, i.e. the only supported HTTP methods are `GET`, `HEAD` and `OPTIONS`.
 Query parameters must be properly URL encoded and appended as query arguments.

-Table and time-series endpoints stream data, that is, they immediately return response headers after accepting and validating a request and then stream rows or aggregated data points as they are fetched from the underlying database.
+For high-speed high-volume access, always use the table API endpoints.
+Table and time-series endpoints stream data and have higher limits, that is, they immediately return response headers after accepting and validating a request and then stream rows or aggregated data points as they are fetched from the underlying database.

 ### Transport Security